-- 1. To have complete information regarding fees, payment and refund policies available to you. - 2.
+- 1. To have complete information regarding fees, payment, and refund policies available to them. - 2.
 To have all personal and family financial information treated with confidentiality. - 3.
-To appeal in writing if the student has special circumstances that might affect the amount the student and his/her family are expected to contribute.
+To appeal in writing if the student has special circumstances that might affect the amount the student and their family are expected to contribute.